 Photo Etched Parts

 Since 1993, we have manufactured a large variety of photo-etched products using the photochemical machining process for many different industries.
-Therefore, we are familiar with design challenges, material selection and how to achieve the closest tolerances with precision.
+Therefore, we are familiar with your design challenges, material selection and how to achieve the closest tolerances with precision.

-Our photo chemical etching capabilities can accommodate many types of metal alloys necessary for industry-specific functionality.
+Our photo chemical etching capabilities accommodate many types of metal alloys necessary for industry-specific functionality.
 We have a variety of metals in stock including stainless steel, cold rolled steel, alloy 42, beryllium copper, brass, nickel silver, nickel, Kovar, copper, and phosphorous bronze, and more.